neopass/neopass/README.md

 "One of the most exciting packages on npm!" - _nobody_

-"Does anyone really need a password framework?" - _somebody_

-"The only good password is a random password of sufficient entropy." - _unknown_
+"The only good password is a random string of sufficient entropy." - _unknown_

 ## Under Development